Open-Technology-Foundation/post_slug/README.md

 ## Usage

 Import the function and pass the string you want to convert as the first argument.
-Optionally, you can also specify a replacement character and whether to preserve the original string case.
+Optionally, you can also specify the separator character (def. '-') and whether to preserve the original string case.

 ### Example